Sylius/Sylius/bundles/SyliusCartBundle.rst

     {
     }

-That's good start!
-Now we need to define simple mapping for those entities, because they extend only Doctrine mapped superclasses.
+Now we need to define simple mapping for those entities, because they only extend the Doctrine mapped super classes.
-You should create two mapping files in your *AppBundle*.
+You should create two mapping files in your ``AppBundle``, put them inside the doctrine mapping directory ``src/App/AppBundle/Resource/config/doctrine/*.orm.xml``.

 .. code-block:: xml